 Gas burns in modern water heater. Сloseup.
 Selective focus.

-The Myth of Stable and Affordable Natural Gas Prices
+Reality Check: The Myth of Stable and Affordable Natural Gas Prices

 This winter, natural gas prices are spiking across the United States and are expected to cause high heating bills throughout the heating season.
 The US Energy Information Administration (EIA) forecasts that residential gas prices will be 27 percent higher than last winter on average, while electricity prices will only increase by 4 percent.
 Higher demand as economies reopen through the COVID-19 pandemic, more competition for supply, and producers’ incentives to hold down production have combined to push up commodity prices, with gas futures contracts increasing 91 percent year over year.